Leading Scholar Award

 The resident value: Three Michigan resident students will be awarded a scholarship equivalent to regular full-time tuition, room and board and $1,000 to put towards fees and other expenses each year.
 In addition, 27 students will receive an $8,000 (per year) Presidential Leading Scholars Scholarship, renewable for four years.
 Students receiving the Leading Scholar Award are not eligible for other values of the Presidential Scholarship.

 The non-resident value: Three out-of-state students will receive a scholarship equivalent to the value of regular full-time out-of-state tuition.
 In addition, 7 students will receive a $17,000 (per year) National Leading Scholar Scholarship.
-Students receiving the Leading Scholar Award or the $17,000 National Scholars Award are not eligible to receive the Military Family Education Award or additional National Scholars Program Award funds.
+Students receiving the Leading Scholar Award or the $17,000 National Scholars Award are not eligible to receive additional National Scholars Program Award funds.

 Length and renewal criteria: The awards are for four years (eight semesters).
 Leading Scholar recipients must maintain a minimum 3.25 cumulative grade point average to have the award renewed for the second, third, and fourth years.
 Recipients receiving an $8,000 Presidential or $17,000 National Scholarship must maintain a minimum cumulative grade point average of 2.50 for renewal.
 Continuous, regular, full-time undergraduate enrollment and acceptable social behavior must also be maintained.
 Students must live in the University's residence halls for their first and second academic years to maintain this scholarship.
 Students graduating from high schools within Houghton, Keweenaw, and Baraga counties (and have commuter status) are exempt from the residence hall requirement.